 An updated application still fails to address the bridge’s full impact on the woodpeckers.
 The permit is denied by the U.S. Fish and Wildlife Service and the state Office of Ocean and Coastal Resource Management.

-- The South Carolina Department of Transportation (SC-DOT) contributes $10 million, creating a mitigation “bank” to offset the environmental impact of future road construction.
+The South Carolina Department of Transportation contributes $10 million, creating a mitigation “bank” to offset the environmental impact of future road construction.

-- The Conservancy contributes $1 million, agreeing to steward the land and take full ownership once SC-DOT uses up its bank credits.
+The Nature Conservancy contributes $1 million, agreeing to steward the land and take full ownership once SC-DOT uses up its bank credits.

-- Milliken and Wall agree to forego $1 million of the $12 million appraised value.
+Businessmen Roger Milliken and E. Craig Wall, Jr. agree to forego $1 million of the $12 million appraised value.

 The South Carolina Department of Transportation officially transfers Sandy Island Preserve to The Nature Conservancy.